skver0/tetel-vault/infoemeltangol/Libraries.md

 	- books with high demand can have lower rental time allowed, ie: 1 week
 	- to use services like reading a book inside the library, the librarian can connect proper, defined behaviour to the enabling of the service. ie: (if you are loud in the library the librarian will not give you any books, or even kick you out.)
 ---
-- **The definition of cataloge**
-	- basically a collection of titles, and page numbers etc, that helps guide the reader without him/her needing to look through all of the book.
----
-- **Search strategy inside cataloges**
-	- simple search
-		- searching using words, that relate to either the author, title, publisher etc.
-	- complex search
-		- searching by combining more than one search element, creating a query
-	- browsing/ seaching using lists
-		- searching using listings like materials ordered by abc etc.
----
-- **Digital libary**
-	- a library that consist of materials digitized, by converting them into photo, audio, or video, and uploaded into a digital, or only database.
----
-- **Computer cataloges**, as informing devices
-	- can be accessed, from wherever, whenever (online ones at least)
-	- more flexible, usually better user friendliness
-	- it's easier to connect different library cataloges
-	- easier searching
-	- can be easily accessed online, if published
----
-- **Hungarian computer cataloges**
-	- SZIRÉN
-	- MOKKA
-	- KISTÉKA
----
-- **bibliography**
-	- the history, identification, or description of writings or publications
----